 The response support vehicle is a specialist appliance that carries a wide range of specialist equipment not found on standard pumping appliances.
 They are mobilised to all serious road traffic collisions and incidents involving hazardous substances.
 They are based at Basingstoke, Cosham and Redbridge fire stations.

-Volvo has been the preferred option as chassis provider to HFRS since 1988.
-With the merger with the IOWFRS their existing fleet of appliances became part of the wider HIOWFRS fleet.
+Volvo has been the preferred option as chassis provider to us since 1988.
+When we merged with the Isle of Wight, their existing fleet of appliances became part of the wider HIWFRS fleet.
 Their preferred chassis provider has been Scania since 2010 and are strategically stationed around the 10 fire stations on the island.

-Rescue pumps are one of the main pumping appliances operated by the HFRS.
+Rescue pumps are one of the main pumping appliances operated by us.
 The appliance is equipped with a whole range of firefighting and rescue equipment.
 As the appliances are equipped with a Compressed Air Foam System they are strategically located across the country.

 Land Rover appliances are used extensively across Hampshire especially where access to rural locations is limited or a fire fighting response is required off road where their 4×4 capability is used.